The House (2017 film): Production

 On February 25, 2015, it was announced that New Line Cinema had won an auction for the comedy script The House, written by Brendan O'Brien and Andrew J. Cohen, and that Cohen would make his directorial debut with the film.
 Will Ferrell would star as a husband who teams up with his wife and neighbors to start an illegal casino in his basement, to earn money after their daughter's college scholarship is lost.
 Ferrell and Adam McKay produced through Gary Sanchez Productions, along with Good Universe and O'Brien.
 Amy Poehler joined the cast on June 12, 2015, to play Ferrell's character's wife.
 On June 16, 2015, Jason Mantzoukas joined to play Ferrell's character's best friend, who is dealing with a gambling problem, and who gives the couple the idea to start a casino.
 On August 28, 2015, Ryan Simpkins was added to the cast, to play Ferrell and Poehler's daughter.
 On September 15, 2015, Cedric Yarbrough signed on to play Reggie Henderson, a hardworking suburban resident who starts gambling in the new casino to de-stress.
 Frank Gerrish also joined the film.
 On September 18, 2015, Rob Huebel was added to the cast, and on September 21, 2015, Allison Tolman and Michaela Watkins were added to the cast, with Tolman playing a financial advisor, and Watkins playing Mantzoukas' character's wife, who wants him to sign divorce papers.
 Nick Kroll also joined the cast.
 Mariah Carey was supposed to have a cameo in the film, but had what co-star Rob Huebel called "multiple unrealistic demands".

 Principal photography on the film began on September 14, 2015, in Los Angeles.

 Release

 The House was released on June 30, 2017, by Warner Bros.
 Pictures.
 The original release date was June 2, 2017.
-The film became available for streaming on HBO Max on April 17, 2022, as of May 17, the film has been removed from the streaming platform.